hihackthis/TLSecHead/README.md

 # Traffic Light Secure Headers - TLSecHead

 🚦 **Traffic Light Secure Headers**  is a tool that aims to retrieve the response headers from a website (URL), or from a file containing a list of URLs, and compare it with a list of security response headers.
-As a result we have:
+As a result, we have:

 - $\textcolor{red}{Deprecated\ Headers}$
 - $\textcolor{yellow}{Missing\ Headers}$